 Western churches have often been besieged by a problem that I call the ‘curse of autonomy’.
 It is the sense of unhealthy independence that opposes healthy interdependence.
 It is about ‘me’ and what ‘I’ am doing, even what ‘I’ do for God.
 Serving God, of course, is never about an individual person, minister or church firing ahead in what they want to do if this ends up being in isolation from the pack.
 We function best when we align to a corporate church-based vision, whether we are leading other people in that vision, or submitting our own plans to a broader vision led by someone else.

 And that is the issue.
 Submission in churches is not just for the followers, but for all Christians.
-Self-styled ministries have no business driving their own agenda without being fully submitted to a local church, since the church – with all its imperfections and shortcomings – is what Jesus has given as the vehicle for changing the world.
+Self-styled ministries have no business driving their own agenda without being fully submitted to a local church of which they are an integral part, anyway.
+The church – with all its imperfections and shortcomings – is what Jesus has given as the vehicle for changing the world.
 Led by a collective of ministries working in partnership and not in a dog-eat-dog kind of self-sufficiency, it identifies those called to vocational leadership by God and it doesn’t simply authorise the leadership of competent people.

 In a world which wants to believe the adage ‘me and God are a majority’, we need a return to voluntary submission to God who works through those He places in authority over our lives.
 To escape that is not a sign of maturity, but immaturity.
 To yield, without anyone forcing the issue, is to undertake a deep discipleship which says that the Kingdom which God came to build must be a partnership of people whose own interests and agenda are of secondary importance to the needs and growth of the ‘Body of Christ’ (as revealed in 1 Corinthians 14).
 When God speaks to people, too, this is never in isolation to what He has already spoken in Scripture.